-To change the size of the thumbnails in the filter styles panel, select the Browser Mode option from the View menu and choose One, Two or Three Column Thumbnail View.
-(If you choose Thumbnail from the Browser Mode submenu, the Filters and Presets panels will display as thumbnails.)
-Presets Filters Presets Filters Color Enhancer Antique -----Black & White Bleach Bypass Borders ...
-Coole Color Adjustment Color Balance Color Enhancer Cross Process Desert Darken Sky Curves Dynamic Contrast Film Grain Glow Grunge Fall Foliage HDR Look Lens Blur Noise Reduction Photo Filter Increase Color Purify Highlights Sharpening Skin Retouching Split Tone Sun Flare Sunshine Purify Shadows Red Enhance Textures Tone Enhancer Vianette Vintage Weather Reduce Colo Warm operations do, click on the Info button at the top right of the panel.
+Presets Filters Presets Filters Color Enhancer Color Balance # filter operations do, click on the Info button at the top right of the panel.
 With that button checked, when you hover over a filter, Photo RAW will display a small pop-up window containing the same description (with before/after thumbnail) found in the Add Filter window.
 Click the Info button again to turn off this display.